3dprogramin/thinkpad-p51-archbang/issues+fixes/keyboard/mic_mute/README.md

 obkey has a nice GUI interface, which allows you to set actions for certain key combinations, including ***execution*** of commands, which is what you need

 should be pretty straight forward from here on

+### After NVIDIA driver installation
+After GPU installation, alsamixer showed the settings in a different way then it did previously.

+Don't have **Mic** anymore, but I have **Capture** instead.
+Toggling through amixer works in the same way, just replace Mic with Capture.

+One awesome thing also changed is the LED of the Mic button works now.
+Turns on (red) when mic is muted.